Throughout all of London, our team always receive calls for the same rodent.

 They say you’re never more than 6 feet away from a rat, which couldn’t be more accurate in London.
 But, unfortunately, the population has soared in recent months, and the issues that circulate with rats continues to grow.

-Due to the large population, our call outs for rat control in London has increased dramatically, and we’ve not even reached winter, the months when rat infestations reach their peak.
+Due to the large population, our call outs for rat pest control services in London have increased dramatically, and we’ve not even reached winter, the months when rat infestations reach their peak.

 Which rat do we see the most in London?

 By far and away, the most common rat we see when carrying out our services is the brown rat.
 We have found that is because the brown rat is a highly adaptable and creative mammal, they are born survivors.

 Extremely common around London and its surrounding boroughs, brown rats have a fantastic sense of smell which allows them to pick up even the smallest crumbs in your home or garden.
 Furthermore, they have excellent hearing and can survive in roof spaces, walls, under floors and are often found in sewer systems and drains.

 London’s population is now estimated to be over 9 million.